-A.1. - This code applies to taximeters; that is, to devices that automatically calculate at a predetermined rate or rates and indicate the charge for hire of a vehicle.

-A.2. - This code does not apply to odometers on vehicles that are rented on a distance basis (for which see Sec.
+- A.1.
+This code applies to taximeters; that is, to devices that automatically calculate at a predetermined rate or rates and indicate the charge for hire of a vehicle. - A.2.
+This code does not apply to odometers on vehicles that are rented on a distance basis (for which see Sec.
 5.53; Code for Odometers).
-(Amended 1977)
+(Amended 1977) - A.3.
+See also Sec.
+1.14; General Code requirements.

-S.1.1.
-GENERAL. - A taximeter shall be equipped with a primary indicating element.

-S.1.2.
-ADVANCEMENT OF INDICATING ELEMENTS. - Except when a taximeter is being cleared, the primary indicating elements shall be susceptible of advancement only by the rotation of the vehicle wheels or by the time mechanism.

-S.1.3.
-VISIBILITY OF INDICATIONS. - Except when a taximeter is being cleared, indications of fare and extras shall be clearly visible at all times and at least 10 mm high for the fare and 4 mm high for all other indications.
-(Amended 1977)

-S.1.4.
-ACTUATION OF FARE-INDICATING MECHANISM. - When a taximeter designed to calculate fares upon the basis of a combination of distance traveled and time elapsed is operative with respect to fare indication, the fare-indicating mechanism shall be actuated by the distance mechanism whenever the vehicle is in motion at such a speed that the rate of distance revenue equals or exceeds the time rate, and may be actuated by the time mechanism whenever the vehicle speed is less than this and when the vehicle is not in motion.
+- S.1.
+DESIGN OF INDICATING ELEMENTS. - S.1.1.
+GENERAL.
+A taximeter shall be equipped with a primary indicating element. - S.1.2.
+ADVANCEMENT OF INDICATING ELEMENTS.
+Except when a taximeter is being cleared, the primary indicating elements shall be susceptible of advancement only by the rotation of the vehicle wheels or by the time mechanism. - S.1.3.
+VISABILITY OF INDICATIONS.
+Except when a taximeter is being cleared, indications of fare and extras shall be clearly visible at all times and at least 10 mm high for the fare and 4 mm high for all other indications.
+(Amended 1977) - S.1.4.
+ACTUATION OF FARE-INDICATING MECHANISM.
+When a taximeter designed to calculate fares upon the basis of a combination of distance traveled and time elapsed is operative with respect to fare indication, the fare-indicating mechanism shall be actuated by the distance mechanism whenever the vehicle is in motion at such a speed that the rate of distance revenue equals or exceeds the time rate, and may be actuated by the time mechanism whenever the vehicle speed is less than this and when the vehicle is not in motion.
 Means shall be provided for the vehicle operator to render the time mechanism either operative or inoperative with respect to the fare-indicating mechanism.
 (Amended 1977)